Brighton and Hove Psychotherapy

 The underlying principle of transference is that it is an unconscious process and therefore, we are unaware of it.
 While we are engaged in unconscious processes, the conscious part of us is always playing ‘catch-up’ by inventing reasons for why we behave in a certain way or for the way we feel about another person.

-In the therapeutic relationship, the client starts to transfer ideas, fantasies, and feelings onto their therapist.
-This occurs because the client knows relatively little about the life of their therapist.
-What is transferred by the client onto the therapist becomes the basis of the collaboration in understanding the client’s relational patterns, childhood traumas and unresolved conflict.
+In the therapeutic relationship, the patient starts to transfer ideas, fantasies, and feelings onto their therapist.
+This occurs because the patient knows relatively little about the life of their therapist.
+What is transferred by the patient onto the therapist becomes the basis of the collaboration in understanding the patient’s relational patterns, childhood traumas and unresolved conflict.
+In essence, transference becomes a window into the patient’s past.

 Counter-Transference